konstanzer/Ace_versus_Ace/README.md

 **Density plots comparing vertical movement grouped by pitch type**

 Vertical movement from catcher's perspective.
 Unit is inches moved in last 40 ft.
 Negative values move down and vice versa.
-While no pitch technically rises due to gravity, rise in this case means the deviation from the path of a ball with no spin-induced movement.
+While no pitch technically rises (due to gravity), rise in this case means the deviation from the path of a ball with no spin-induced movement.

 <img alt="" src="src/visuals/Gerrit Cole_pfx_z_density.png" width='1000'>
 <img alt="" src="src/visuals/Jacob deGrom_pfx_z_density.png" width='1000'>